-In an effort to meet the growing demand for interpreters despite the circuit's limited resources, the Ninth Judicial Circuit created and implemented a first-of-its-kind remote interpreting system in 2007 that allows interpreting services to be conducted remotely between the Orange and Osceola County Courthouses, the branch courthouses, the Juvenile Justice Center, and the Orange County Jail Booking and Release Center.
+In an effort to meet the growing demand for interpreters despite its limited resources, the Ninth Judicial Circuit created and implemented a first-of-its-kind remote interpreting system in 2007 that allows interpreting services to be conducted remotely between the Orange and Osceola County Courthouses, the branch courthouses, the Juvenile Justice Center, and the Orange County Jail Booking and Release Center.
 This remote system maximizes the number of cases an interpreter can cover on a given day, which results in considerable savings to the State interpreter budget.
-In fact, the implementation and expansion of this system has resulted in a net savings of \$110,000 in the interpreter budget allotment over the last fiscal year.
+In fact, the implementation and expansion of this system has resulted in a net savings in the interpreter budget allotment of \$110,000 over the last fiscal year.
 Additionally, the system has reduced contractual expenditures by 38%.
 Currently, the Ninth Circuit is working towards expanding the use of its centralized remote interpreting program to cover a statewide network.
 To learn more, call 407-836-2399 in Orange and Osceola Counties.